Unlock Market Chaos: Profit with Stockta Indicators

 Data, Data: it means everything when it comes to investing

-The fatality rate for the coronavirus is currently 3%, and to date, there have been 106 fatalities worldwide.
+The coronavirus fatality rate is currently 3%, and to date, there have been 106 fatalities worldwide.
 When you look at the data from that angle, the common flu would appear to be a pandemic in comparison.
-The outlook could worsen, but as one can see from looking at the data, the media, as usual, takes delight in stampeding the crowd.
+The outlook could worsen, but as one can see from the data, the media, as usual, takes delight in stampeding the crowd.

 New subscribers can now see in real-time why we issue entry points that appear to make no sense at first glance, as we were triggered into several plays over the last few days.
 An investor is supposed to get into the stock at the best possible price; this means we should pay less for the stock the moment it is deemed a buy unless the stock is already trading at a steep discount.